 The Deputy Head (Academic and Programmes) is available throughout the year for academic consultations to support your transition to tertiary-level study.
-Please contact her should you wish to discuss any academic challenges or questions.
+Please contact them should you wish to discuss any academic challenges or questions.
 In addition, the Deputy Head (Academic and Programmes) monitors the academic progress of Residents.
-She meets with Residents, as needed, to discuss their academic results and progress.
+They meet with Residents, as needed, to discuss their academic results and progress.

 Information relating to tutorial and other academic matters is primarily posted on the Academic Board in the College's Tower Foyer.
-It is also often posted on the '2024 Knox College Residents/ Nga Kainoho o Te Kāreti o Knox' Facebook page.
+It is also often posted on the '2025 Knox College Residents/ Nga Kainoho o Te Kāreti o Knox' Facebook page.

-As an acknowledgement of academic success, the Senior Common Room offers awards for the highest grades in several divisional groupings.
+As an acknowledgement of academic success, an Academic Reception is held annualy; and the Senior Common Room offers awards for the highest grades in several divisional groupings.